Leitech

 Request a free demo gage in your exact thread size.
 See it work on your own part.
 You'll know immediately if it's right for you.

-Leitech-US — The Authority in Thread Depth Inspection.
-North America's Master Distributor since 1989.
+Leitech-US — The Authority in Thread Depth Inspection and North America's Master Distributor since 1989.
 414-333-6310 | tony@leitech.com

 Contact Leitech